-- Applicants are required to undertake a medical examination on application then on the anniversary of the grant of the licence in the year before, their 45th birthday and every 5 years until the age of 65 (i.e. to-coincide-with the driver's 50th, 55th, 60th and 65th birthdays) where upon an annual examination is required on-the-anniversary of the grant of the licence.
-Medical examinations must be conducted by the applicant's own general practitioner or medical practice. the driver's 50th, 55th, 60th and 65th birthdays) where upon an annual examination is required on the anniversary of the grant of the licence. - 12.16 Licence holders shall advise the Authority of any deterioration in their health that may affect their driving capabilities.
+- 12.15 The Authority requires Group 2 Standards of Medical Fitness to Drive, as applied by DVLA to the licensing of HGV and bus drivers, as the appropriate standard for licensed Private Hire drivers. - Applicants are required to undertake a medical examination on application then on the anniversary of the grant of the licence in the year before their 45th birthday and every 5 years until the age of 65 (i.e. to coincide with the driver's 50th, 55th, 60th and 65th birthdays) where upon an annual examination is required on the anniversary of the grant of the licence.
+Medical examinations must be conducted by the applicant's own general practitioner or medical practice. - 12.17 Licence holders shall advise the Authority of any deterioration in their health that may affect their driving capabilities.
 Where there is any doubt as to the medical fitness of the applicant, the Authority may require the applicant to undergo and pay for a further medical examination by a medical Doctor appointed by the Authority.
 Where there remains any doubt about the fitness of any applicant, the Committee will review the medical evidence and make any final decision in light of the medical evidence available.
 No licence shall be issued until medical clearance (if required) has been established.